| |

 In 2022 we decided Portland, Oregon, was the city we wanted to make our forever home.
 And the number of amazing, safe gluten free restaurants is certainly one of the main factors behind that decision (along with the proximity to both the mountains and the coast).

-We love Portland’s restaurant scene because of its diversity, which is reflected in the restaurant options below (you’ll see a range of cuisines, including Vietnamese, Mexican, Haitian, Japanese, Indian, and more).
+We love Portland’s restaurant scene because of its diversity, which is reflected in the restaurant options below (you’ll see a range of cuisines, including Vietnamese, Mexican, Haitian, Japanese, Indian, and plenty more).

 In this guide, we’ll go through our take on the best places to eat gluten free in our home city.
 We live here, and we do a lot of exploring the food scene to inform our perspective (versus giving you a snapshot in time based on our experience visiting a city once or twice).